• Skip to main content

 • Cut pork into slices and serve with your favorite dipping sauce.

-3. Boiling time: stove-top usually takes 45 minutes to 1 hour.
+2. Boiling the pork: Stovetop usually takes 50 minutes to 1 hour.
 Longer if using thicker cuts of pork belly.
 To quickly tenderize the meat, you can use a pressure cooker or instant pot.
-Reduce the water to 3 ½ cups.
-Pressure cook for 20 minutes (high pressure in the Instant pot and use quick release).
+Reduce the water as needed.
+Pressure cook for 20 minutes (high pressure in the Instant Pot and use quick release).
+Thicker cuts many need longer cooking time.

 Jump to Video